The Social Media Club is funded by the Facebook Journalism Project

 - Members commit to attend the monthly video meetings.
 Times will be arranged each month to ensure that everyone can make the meetings.
 Missing three or more meetings per year constitutes grounds for removal from the program.

-We are not currently accepting new applicants for this club.
-Please contact us through the Local News Resource Center to get social media support, training and resources.
+In addition to the Social Media Club, please feel free to contact us through the Local News Resource Center to get social media support, training and resources.